choria-io/website/docs/content/autoagents/example/_index.md

         command: monitor.sh
 ```

+## Validating

+You can validate the *machine.yaml* by running *choria machine validate hvac* where *hvac* is the directory with your machine.

 ## Graph

 The graph below can be generated using the *choria machine graph hvac/* command based on the previous layout.